applebiter/gnatwriter/README.md

-# fabulist
+# gnatwriter
-A novel, short story, or serial writing application for the desktop.
+A novel, short story, or serial writing application back-end.

-More documentation can be found in [this project's wiki](https://github.com/applebiter/fabulist/wiki/Introduction-to-Fabulist).
+More documentation can be found in [this project's wiki](https://github.com/applebiter/gnatwriter/wiki/Introduction-to-GnatWriter).